 Tune in to a live discussion

 Larissa Behrendt with Hon Ken Wyatt AM MP will host a panel to discuss: Reconciliation Bridge Walks of 2000: Paving the path for Reconciliation.
-The Facebook Live event will start at 12:00pm on Thursday 28 May.
+The Facebook Live event will start on Thursday 28 May, at 12:00pm.
 Panel members include Hon Linda Burney MP, Reconciliation Australia CEO Karin Mundine, and University of Wollongong Lecturer Summer May Finlay.

 Listen to live music

-In Concert Together: Deadly Musos Live in Concert will feature Busby Marou, Alice Skye and Jimblah from 9:00pm on Friday 29 May.
+In Concert Together: Deadly Musos Live in Concert will feature Busby Marou, Alice Skye and Jimblah on Friday 29 May, from 9:00pm.
 The concert will be hosted by Christine Anu on her National Evenings show on ABC Radio, and on both the ABC and Reconciliation Australia Facebook pages.

-There are a number of other ways you can be involved, according to this list by Reconciliation Australia.
-If you want to host your own celebration, you can also access their free resources, including logos, web banners and posters, here.
+There are a number of other ways you can be involved according to this list by Reconciliation Australia.
+If you want to host your own celebration you can also access free resources, including logos, web banners and posters here.

 The Queensland Government is also working on several initiatives as an act of reconciliation:

 – The Queensland Government Reconciliation Action Plan outlines government’s commitment to responsive policy development and the delivery of programs and services for Aboriginal and Torres Strait Islander Queenslanders.

 – The successful recipients under the 2020 Celebrating Reconciliation Small Grants Program have now been announced.
 The grants encourage all Queenslanders to participate in local reconciliation events in or around National Reconciliation Week.

 – The Queensland Reconciliation Awards winners will be announced during Reconciliation Week, recognising businesses, community organisations, educational institutions and partnerships that are taking positive steps towards reconciliation across Queensland.